A blog that is a single executable binary

 We start by creating server_sock_fd, which binds and listens to DEFAULT_PORT=8080.
 If those operations fail, the code exits and returns either ERR_SOC_BIND or ERR_SOC_LISTEN, depending on the error.

-The DEFAULT_BACKLOG refers to the max length of the (internal) queue of pending socket connections server_sock_fd can grow to.
-If a connection request arrives when the (internal) queue has more elements than DEFAULT_BACKLOG , the client may receive an error indicating ECONNREFUSED.
+The DEFAULT_BACKLOG refers to the max length that the OS (internal) queue of pending socket connections for server_sock_fd can grow to.
+If a connection request arrives when the internal queue has more elements than DEFAULT_BACKLOG, the client may receive an error indicating ECONNREFUSED.

 There’s a max limit on the number of parallel forks we can have (see max_forks).
 Our code keeps track of the running number of forks through cur_forks.
-Whenever cur_forks is close to the limit, we start reaping the zombie sub-processes using waitpid(...).
+Whenever cur_forks reaches the limit, we start reaping the zombie child processes using waitpid(...).

-The function responsible with processing the request (server_proc_req) looks like this:
+The function responsible for processing the actual HTTP request (server_proc_req) looks like this:

 #define REQ_SIZE (1 << 13)